yamigr/pusudb-use-ejs/README.md

 ## Use

 Create a ejs-instance and define the path where the ejs view-engine files are located.
 Define some url's which should be escaped to put the request direct to the pusudb.
-When the ejs view-engine files are located in different folders, put option multipath to true.
-Please notice, that the filename should be unique, even when the folder is different.

-Examples:
-Single query
+### Single query
 http://localhost:3000/render/index/db/stream then use the data in the ejs-file with <%= data => or <%= err =>

-Multiple queries
+### Multiple queries
 http://localhost:3000/ejs/index/api/select/list?nav=db,stream&user=db,get,key+person:AEYC8Y785 then use the data in the ejs-file with <%= nav => or <%= user =>
 Explaining: nav=db,stream 'nav' is a key to identify the data in the ejs-file.
 The key should be unique per request.
 The db is the database name and the stream is the meta action to query the database

-* in the defined path exists the file ./render/index.ejs
-* db is the database-name where the data is stored
-* stream is the meta-action to query the database [https://www.npmjs.com/package/pusudb](https://www.npmjs.com/package/pusudb)
-* in the ejs-file the result can be accessed with <%= data => or <%= err =>

 ```js
 var Pusudb = require('pusudb')